 When we sleep, our muscles relax.
 This includes the muscles in the back of the throat that help keep the airway open.
-In obstructive sleep apnea, these muscles can relax too much and collapse the airway, making it hard to breathe.
+In obstructive sleep apnea, these muscles can relax too much and block the airway, making it hard to breathe.

-- a family history of obstructive sleep apnea
+- a family history of OSA

 - being overweight

 - medical conditions such as Down syndrome or cerebral palsy

 - problems of the mouth, jaw, or throat that narrow the airway

 - a large tongue, which can fall back and block the airway during sleep

 What Are the Signs & Symptoms of Obstructive Sleep Apnea?